hcraveiro/Home-Assistant-FusionSolar-App/README.md

 The integration uses both real-time inverter endpoints and HAR-validated FusionSolar frontend behaviour to avoid exposing placeholder PV inputs that do not really exist for the device.

+### Inverter metadata sensors

-The inverter device also exposes hardware metadata when available from the FusionSolar frontend / API, including:
+The inverter device also exposes hardware and installation metadata when available from the FusionSolar frontend / API.

+Depending on what FusionSolar returns for your installation, you may see diagnostic text sensors such as:

+- Inverter Name
+- Inverter Model
+- Inverter Firmware
+- Inverter Serial
+- Inverter Device ID
-- Inverter model
+- Inverter Station
-- Inverter firmware version
+- Inverter Station DN
-- Inverter serial number
+- Inverter DN

+Some of this information may also be present in the Home Assistant device information panel.
+The dedicated sensors are useful for dashboards, diagnostics, automations and issue reporting.

 ### Power sensor / power meter sensors